James V. Stanton: Political career

 Stanton served as a member of the Cleveland city council from 1959 to 1970, serving as president from 1964 to 1970.
 He was then elected as a Democrat to the 92nd and to the two succeeding Congresses (January 3, 1971 – January 3, 1977).
 In his last Congress, he was instrumental in getting House Doorkeeper William "Fishbait" Miller defeated by the House Caucus and installed his friend and protégé James Molloy in Miller's place.
 Molloy kept the office until it was abolished in 1995.

 Stanton was not a candidate for reelection to the House of Representatives in 1976, but was an unsuccessful candidate for nomination to the United States Senate.
 He supported the man who bested him in the primary, Howard Metzenbaum.
-Though he had been instrumental in that body in a few years, he tired of the slow progress a member encountered in gaining stature in such a body.
+Though he had been instrumental in that body for a few years, he tired of the slow progress members encountered in gaining stature the House.

 Later career

 After his political career, Stanton resumed the practice of law in Washington, D.C. from 1977 to 1981.
 He served as executive vice president of Delaware North Companies in Buffalo, New York, from 1981 to 1988.
 He went on to earn an A.M.P. from Harvard University Business School in 1984.
-He was a resident of Potomac, Maryland, and died on May 2, 2022.
+He was a resident of Potomac, Maryland, and died on May 2, 2022, at age 90.